UCOP Cascade Help

 This displays across the top of your page as the title.

-To change the Title, click the “Edit” tab and change the text in the "Title" field.
+To change the Title, click the "Edit" icon, then change the text in the "Title" field and click on "Save & Preview", then click on "Submit" to save the change.
 Un-publishing is not necessary.

 Index pages are a special case.

-Every navigation folder that is published must contain a page with the system name “index.”
-These pages can have their own Display Name and Title, like any other page, but the system name must be “index” for the contents of the folder to display properly.
+Every navigation folder that is published must contain a page with the name "index."
+These pages can have their own Display Name and Title, like any other page, but the page name must be "index" for the contents of the folder to display properly.